 Call-outs.
 Most lodges offer optional call-out ceremonies for newly elected candidates; these candidates should be called out at the earliest possible time, either at a resident camp, a camporee, or a special ceremony.
-The Induc-tions Handbook contains information on how to conduct a call-out ceremony.
+The Inductions Handbook contains information on how to conduct a call-out ceremony.
 Lack of participation in a call-out ceremony does not affect eligibility to attend an Ordeal; lodges should invite all duly elected candidates to all Ordeals while they are candidates (see "Candidate Status" below).
 Call-outs should be conducted by the OA lodge of the council in which the unit is chartered.
 This is the preferred method of call-out.

-It is recognized that there is some value in holding a call-out at a summer camp.
-A lodge may not call out candidates from a visiting outof-council troop unless the unit leader presents a letter from the home lodge chief and lodge adviser, requesting the call-out and identifying the members to be called out.
+Some lodges conduct call-outs at summer camp.
+A lodge may not call out candidates from a visiting out-of-council unit unless the unit leader presents a letter from the home lodge chief and lodge adviser, requesting the call-out and identifying the members to be called out.
 A signed copy of the home lodge's unit election report must accompany this letter.
 The home lodge chief and lodge adviser must receive confirmation of the call-out following the event.